Logistics is a major differentiator for Financial Growth of any country

 Indeed, China is now the center of global trade—and by implication of global logistics.
 China is the second largest economy of the world, the largest manufacturer and the largest exporter in the world—and the country has the infrastructure to match—some 10 out of the 15 largest harbors in the world are in China—with Shanghai at the very top.

-So what does history tell us for the future
+So what does history tell us for the future?

 It tells us there are three main drivers of global trade and logistics—economics, technology and policy.